Magnus-Fjeldstad/INF101-Checkers/README.md

 ## How to Play/Run the Program

 To get started, all you need to do is download the repository and run the Main.java file using a Java interpreter.
-You will need to ensure that you have JVM and JRE installed on your machine, which you probably already have.
+You will need to ensure that you have JVM and JRE installed on your machine (which you probably already have).

 ## Rules